 - The total equity value is less than $543,000 ($814,000 in some states, including California, New York, and Connecticut), and

-Transfer rules.
-However, in most cases, the house cannot be gifted to someone without penalty (since the home exemption requires the applicant or the applicant’s spouse to live in and own the house).
+In most cases, the house cannot be gifted to someone without penalty (since the home exemption requires the applicant or the applicant’s spouse to live in and own the house).
 But there are exceptions to this rule.
 Under federal law, when title to the applicant’s home is transferred to another, this will trigger a period of ineligibility for Medicaid coverage of long-term care unless the transfer is made to one of the following individuals:

-- the spouse of the applicant
+- The spouse of the applicant

-- a child of the applicant who is under age 21
+- A child of the applicant who is under age 21

 - a child of the applicant who is blind or permanently and totally disabled

-- the sibling of the applicant who has an equity interest in the home and who has been residing in the home for a period of at least one year immediately before the date the applicant becomes institutionalized, or
+- The sibling of the applicant who has an equity interest in the home and who has been residing in the home for a period of at least one year immediately before the date the applicant becomes institutionalized, or

-- a son or daughter of the applicant (other than a child as described above) who has been residing in the home for at least two years immediately before the date the applicant becomes institutionalized, and who (as determined by the state) provided the applicant with care, which permitted the applicant to reside at home rather than in an institution or facility.
+- A son or daughter of the applicant (other than a child as described above) who has been residing in the home for at least two years immediately before the date the applicant becomes institutionalized, and who (as determined by the state) provided the applicant with care, which permitted the applicant to reside at home rather than in an institution or facility.

 In other words, the Medicaid applicant can gift his or her house to anyone in the above circumstances during the five-year look-back period without penalty.

-Liens on the home.
 In some cases, even though the house was a non-countable asset for Medicaid eligibility purposes, Medicaid can put a lien on the house and try to recover costs from the sale of the house after the nursing home resident dies.
 For more information, see our article on Medicaid estate recovery.